Undergraduate Entrepreneurship Minor

 The Entrepreneurship Learning Community (LC) is designed to bring together students from different colleges who share a desire to become value-creators and successful entrepreneurs.
 Entrepreneurship LC provides an opportunity to interact with other students who are interested in someday starting a business.

 Entrepreneurship Learning Community Requirements:

 - Enroll in Business Administration 103 during the fall and spring semesters.

-- Study, analyze, and discuss real-life cases focused on the challenges facing early–stage entrepreneurs.
-Case studies will be taken from The Knack by authors Brodsky and Burlingham both of whom are practicing entrepreneurs and columnists for INC Magazine.
+- Study, analyze and discuss real-life cases focused on the challenges facing early-stage entrepreneurs.
+Case studies will be taken from The Knack by authors Norm Brodsky and Bo Burlingham, both of whom are practicing entrepreneurs and columnists for INC Magazine.

 - Participate in the Vol Court Speaker Series and Pitch Competition.
 Attend six workshops with local entrepreneurs and entrepreneur enablers who will cover key aspects of starting a business.
 Vol Court culminates in a pitch competition where attendees put what they’ve learned into practice by presenting their business ideas to a panel of successful entrepreneurs for a chance to win $1,500 in cash, office space in the UT Research Foundation Business Incubator and various professional services.